sverx/SMSTestSuite/README.md

 You can test your SEGA Master System and SEGA MegaDrive/Genesis (*port A only*) pads, your console PAUSE and RESET keys, and your console ports too.
 If no key is pressed/held/released in approx 3 seconds, the test will end.

+### Paddle Tests

+You can test your SEGA Master System (Japanese) Paddle(s) in either port.
+If the knob isn't rotated or paddle key is not pressed/held/released in approx 3 seconds the test will end.
+PAUSE will also end the test.
+If paddle wasn't connected when the Test Suite started, you can connect that while in the main menu and press PAUSE to restart it, to have that detected.
+If two paddles are connected when the Test Suite starts, paddle test will be run immediatelym but it won't be possible to leave the test.

 ### System Info

 You can read some info about your system.
 In detail: